andrewomacdonald/SlatedAutocompleteAPI/README.md

-#Autocomplete Search using Angular Material accessing a remote APIs
+#Autocomplete Search using Angular Material accessing a remote API

 This is a very simple autocomplete search utilizing a remote API and Angular Material, specifically the md-autocomplete directive.
 The API call is done in filmFactory.js, and the functionality for rendering it on the DOM